- Trade-ups – decisions to redirect resources toward optimal uses that provide additional educational opportunities for students

 - Request for Interest to solicit neighborhood-based partners

 Q: What will happen to all the equipment, resources, supplies and furniture at the closing schools?
 All of the students currently attending schools that will be closed are moving to other schools.
 All equipment, resources, supplies and furniture will be moved to accommodate students in their new zoned schools.
+Any surplus items may be disposed of according to legal requirements and board policy.

 Q: What role does state funding play in closing schools?
 State funding for education has been (and will continue to be) a big issue affecting schools in Oklahoma, and OKCPS will continue to fight for increases in funding for schools at the legislature.
 However, the Pathway Project is not primarily about the amount of funding we are receiving from the state--it is about aligning our resources with our values.
-In addition to underfunding, there is a long history in OKCPS of kicking the can on difficult, but necessary, decisions for a generation.
+In addition to underfunding, there is a long history in OKCPS of kicking the can down the road on difficult, but necessary, decisions for a generation.

 For decades, we have been maintaining tens of thousands of empty seats--meaning resources that could be going to serve students are going to heating, air conditioning, and inequitable staffing.
 This is true regardless of the state’s decisions about funding levels, and this transparent, comprehensive process is designed to shift our priorities where they belong -- with children.
 We also follow trends over time which show that OKCPS enrollment is declining slightly and will likely level-off in the next couple of years.
 Not only does it mean that it is time to shift away from operating half-empty buildings, but it also means that our share of state funding will decline, even if the overall funding level increases again.